Print

 • Ingredient Notes:

 • Dark brown sugar is one of my family’s favorite pantry ingredients for savory-sweet Asian-inspired meals.
-Made with a more generous amount of molasses than light brown sugar, dark brown sugar tends to be richer in flavor & yields more caramelly results in marinades & sauces.
+Made with a more generous amount of molasses than light brown sugar, dark brown sugar tends to be richer in flavor and yields more caramelly results in marinades and sauces.
 If you only have light brown sugar on hand, feel free to substitute with regular light brown sugar.

-• Chinese Five Spice is a warm spice blend commonly used in Chinese cooking, & it’s a must-have ingredient if you like to cook Chinese-style dishes at home.
-While the spices can vary in variety & number (sometimes 5 spice blends are made with more or less than 5 spices!), a Five Spice blend typically includes cinnamon, cloves, fennel, & star anise.
+• Chinese Five Spice is a warm spice blend commonly used in Chinese cooking, and it’s a must-have ingredient if you like to cook Chinese-style dishes at home.
+While the spices can vary in variety and number (sometimes 5 spice blends are made with more or less than 5 spices!), a Five Spice blend typically includes cinnamon, cloves, fennel, and star anise.
 It’s readily available in Asian grocery stores or in the spice aisle at most conventional grocery stores.
 My go-to is Simply Organic’s Five Spice Powder.